Skip to main content

 Breaking Through Historic Barriers

-The industry standard for students participating in EdTech programs meeting their recommended dosage is only 5%.
+The industry standard for students participating in Edtech programs meeting their recommended dosage is only 5%.
 By contrast, students participating in EdTech as part of the OBC 2025 cohort was 69%.
-That’s a 14x increase in program effectiveness!
+That’s 14x percent the industry baseline!

 5%